tingletech/twincat/README.md

 `appFront/webapps` and `appBack/webapps` are where you can put the `.war` files.

+The servers start running on 8080 and 8081; with shutdown ports on 12005 and 12006.
+No ajp connector is configured.

+Setting the environmental variables `START_LISTEN` and `START_SHUTDOWN` will change the starting number to the port number sequence.

 TODO: add `monit` config and include a `chkconfig` compatabile init script.

+TODO: don't hardcod exactly two tomcats with specific names?

 Project
 ------